 One key way is to optimise your social media content.
 This means making it higher quality and more relevant to your target audience – to provide a great customer experience.

 You should make sure your social media posts are as engaging and shareable as possible.
-People like to engage with posts that trigger aspects of psychology, such as emotions, values and sense of self identity.
+People like to engage with posts that trigger aspects of psychology, such as emotions, values, and a sense of self-identity.
 As with much of marketing, it all comes down to knowing your customer.
 Understand what matters most to your audience, then tailor your social posts around it.

 Making good use of hashtags, compelling images, GIFs or video, and calls to action in your social posts will also help to amplify them further.